MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 * * *

 Most work item types used by Agile tools, the ones that appear on backlogs and boards, support any-to-any transitions.
-Update the status of a work item by using the board or the taskboard by dragging it to its corresponding state column.
+Update the status of a work item by using the board or the taskboard.
+Drag a work item to its corresponding state column.

 Change the workflow to support other states, transitions, and reasons.
 For more information, see [Customize your work tracking experience](../../../reference/customize-work.md).